China counts 170 virus deaths, new countries find infections

-BEIJING (AP) — China counted 170 deaths from a new virus Thursday and more countries reported infections, including some spread locally, as foreign evacuees from China’s worst-hit region returned home to medical observation and even isolation.
+BEIJING (AP) — China on Thursday raised the death toll to 170 and more countries reported infections from a new virus, including some spread locally, as foreign evacuees from China’s worst-hit region returned home to medical tests and even isolation.

-India and the Philippines reported their first cases, in a traveler and a student who had both been in Wuhan, the central Chinese city where the new type of coronavirus first surfaced in December.
-South Korea confirmed a case that was locally spread, in a man who had contact with a patient diagnosed earlier.
+India and the Philippines reported their first cases, a traveler and a student who had both been in Wuhan, the central Chinese city where the first illnesses appeared in December.
+South Korea confirmed a case that was locally spread, a man who had contact with a patient diagnosed with the new type of coronavirus earlier.

+In Geneva, the World Health Organization convened its coronavirus expert committee to assess whether the outbreak warrants being declared a global emergency.
+The committee last week had advised the U.N. health agency it was too early to make that pronouncement.

-The new virus has now infected more people in China than were sickened there during the 2002-2003 SARS outbreak.
+The new virus has now infected more people in China than were sickened there during the 2002-2003 outbreak of SARS, another type of coronavirus.

-Thursday’s figures for mainland China cover the previous 24 hours and represent an increase of 38 deaths and 1,737 cases for a total of 7,711.
+The latest figures for mainland China show an increase of 38 deaths and 1,737 cases for a total of 7,711 confirmed cases.
 Of the new deaths, 37 were in Hubei province, of which Wuhan is the capital, and one was in the southwestern province of Sichuan.

-Three of Japan’s confirmed cases were among a group of evacuees who returned on a government-chartered flight from Wuhan on Wednesday.
-Japan’s foreign ministry said a second flight carrying 210 Japanese evacuees landed Thursday at Tokyo’s Haneda airport.
+India’s health ministry said a student who had been studying in Wuhan was confirmed to have the virus after returning home to Kerala state during the Lunar New Year break.
+Philippine health officials say a woman who traveled there from Wuhan via Hong Kong tested positive.

+A second Japanese flight carrying 210 evacuees landed in Tokyo.
 Reports said nine of those aboard the flight showed signs of cough and fever.

-India’s health ministry said a student in Kerala state who had been studying in Wuhan was confirmed to have the virus after returning home during the Lunar New Year break.
-Philippine health officials say a woman who traveled to the country from Wuhan via Hong Kong had tested positive.
+Three of Japan’s confirmed cases were among a group of evacuees who had returned on a government-chartered flight the previous day.

-The United States evacuated 195 Americans from Wuhan who are being tested and monitored at a Southern California military base.
-France, New Zealand, Australia, India, Singapore and other countries are also trying to get out their citizens.
-Taiwan, the self-governing republic China considers its own territory, has also asked to be able to repatriate its passport holders from Wuhan.
+A flight arranged between the European Union and China departed Portugal en route to China to bring back 350 Europeans.
+The U.S. said additional flights were being planned for around Monday, after it evacuated 195 Americans from Wuhan on Wednesday.
+They are being tested and monitored at a Southern California military base.

+South Korea, Britain, New Zealand, Australia, Singapore and other countries are also trying to get out their citizens.
+Taiwan, the self-governing republic China considers its own territory, has also asked to be able to repatriate its passport holders from Wuhan, but it was awaiting approval from Beijing.

+Israel’s El Al, Spain’s Iberia, Scandinavian Airlines, Egypt Air and Korean Air joined the growing list of airlines suspending or reducing service to China.

-In South Korea, residents in two cities where quarantine facilities are being prepared threw eggs and water bottles at government officials to protest plans to isolate in the neighborhood 700 South Koreans the government plans to evacuate from China.
+In South Korea, residents in two cities where quarantine facilities are being prepared threw eggs and water bottles at government officials to protest plans to isolate in their neighborhoods 700 South Koreans the government plans to evacuate from China.

 Amid reports of shortages in food and daily necessities in hot-spot areas, Chinese authorities are “stepping up efforts to ensure continuous supply and stable prices,” the official Xinhua News Agency reported.